jacobwojoski/dice-stats/README.md

 - Export data to be saved (Prolly Export as JSON)
 - Import Data to reload old values?
 - Player Loads history if they join game late
-- Setting to choose which dice are tracked
+- Setting to choose which dice are tracked (checkboxes w/ grayed out checks if no dice of that type are rolled)
+- Add Refresh button on dice stats page
+- Support more die types
+- Implement Settings
+    - PLAYERS_SEE_SELF
+    - PLAYERS_SEE_PLAYERS
+    - ~~PLAYERS_SEE_GM~~ (Done)
+    - PLAYERS_SEE_GLOBAL
+    - DISABLE_STREAKS
+    - SEE_BLIND_STREAK
+- ~~Make Settings have their own tab instead of being under "undefined"~~ (Done)
+- Fix Streaks, Streaks are off by 1 rn.
+1 extra value at the end.
+They Start correctly though